 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20229):

-A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT to a peer STA may go to doze state after receiving the acknowledgment if it is in PS mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 1) and may be unavailable if it is in active mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 0) and shall be in the awake state at the time it indicated in the Next TWT subfield of the TWT Information frame and shall be in the PS mode if the PM subfield of the TWT Information frame was 1 and in active mode if the PM subfield of the TWT Information frame was 0.
+A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT to a peer STA may go to doze state after receiving the acknowledgment sent in response to the TWT Information frame(#20229) if it is in PS mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 1) and may be unavailable if it is in active mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 0) and shall be in the awake state at the time it indicated in the Next TWT subfield of the TWT Information frame and shall be in the PS mode if the PM subfield of the TWT Information frame was 1 and in active mode if the PM subfield of the TWT Information frame was 0.
 The STA, once in the awake state, shall follow the rules that correspond to the power management mode of the STA, which are defined in 11.2.3 (Power management in a non-DMG infrastructure network) for the Active and PS mode, and in 26.8 (TWT operation) when the STA operates within TWT SPs.

 NOTE—An HE AP delivers DL BUs to the STA at or after the flexible TWT indicated in the flexible TWT by following the rules in 11.2.3.6 (AP operation) if the STA does not follow TWT, and by following the rules in 26.8 (TWT operation) if the STA follows TWT and the delivery falls within a TWT SP.
 The STA is not required to send a frame at or after the flexible TWT to indicate its awake state to the AP.
 If the STA is following U-APSD then the operation is resumed at a time that occurs at the flexible TWT and if the STA is following an APSD schedule then the operation is resumed at a time that occurs at or after the flexible TWT.